izuzanak/uclang/uclang/doc/02_modules/03_module_containers/06_class_dict.md

 #### Method `to_string#0`
 Convert object of class `Dict` to object of class `String`.
-Each key and element of dict is converted to string by call of its `to_string#0` method.
+Each key and element of dictionary is converted to string by call of its `to_string#0` method.
 As separator of string values of keys and elements is used character `:`.
 As separator of key-value pairs is used character `,`.

 **Return:**